PlagueVonKarma/jep-hack/README.md

 - Clock reset procedure is now like vanilla GS, requiring just Down + B.
 - Tilesets now handle up to 255 titles (from 192), allowing for slightly nicer maps.
 - Can now have up to 17 object events.
+- Gen 6 Experience System!
+- Poke Balls now all have unique palettes.

 ## Map Changes
 In general, there have been many wild encounter tweaks.
 View this document for details. (will link when hack is in a playable state)